ng-alain/delon/docs/faq.en-US.md

 ### Can't Bind to since it isn't a known property of

-When you have multiple lazy modules, you want each submodule to use the component library (for example: `NgZorroAntdModule`, `NgxTinymceModule`) should be exported in `ShareModule`, please refer to [module registration guidelines] (/docs/ Module).
+When you have multiple lazy modules, you want each submodule to use the component library (for example: `NgZorroAntdModule`, `NgxTinymceModule`) should be exported in `ShareModule`, please refer to [module registration guidelines](/docs/ Module).

 ### Expression Changed After It Has Been Checked Error

-Common mistakes under Angular, [this article] (https://blog.angularindepth.com/everything-you-need-to-know-about-the-expressionchangedafterithasbeencheckederror-error-e3fd9ce7dbb4) will help you understand why.
+Common mistakes under Angular, [this article](https://blog.angularindepth.com/everything-you-need-to-know-about-the-expressionchangedafterithasbeencheckederror-error-e3fd9ce7dbb4) will help you understand why.

 ### Can't bind to 'formGroup' since it isn't a known property of 'form'

-Common mistakes under Angular, the use of Reactive Forms requires the introduction of `ReactiveFormsModule`, refer to [official documentation] (https://angular.io/guide/reactive-forms).
+Common mistakes under Angular, the use of Reactive Forms requires the introduction of `ReactiveFormsModule`, refer to [official documentation](https://angular.io/guide/reactive-forms).

 ### Why is the page not updated after the data is modified?